tamara-schmitz/ffmpeg-docker-container/README.md

 Feel free to take my examples and adjust them to your needs.
 Add a video filter with a `-vf` line or crop your input with `-ss 00:16:12.25 -t 2.6 -i "$INPUT`.
 For the complete rabbid hole again [check out the very complete FFmpeg documentation](https://ffmpeg.org/ffmpeg.html).

 It is best to put your long ffmpeg chains into a text file.
 They can become really long!
-And I did that too.
-So check out [my video encoding settings](https://github.com/tamara-schmitz/video-encoding-settings).

 **Beware!** Since containers have their own filesystem you have to pass through your folder containing your input and output files using `-v